tatsumoto-ren/tatsumoto-ren.github.io/blog/when-do-i-make-a-card-and-when-do-i-just-keep-going.md

    that were added more than **one** year ago but haven't been learned.
 2) If you're a beginner, having to save everything could be too tedious.
-   When there's a new word in every sentence, no technology can help you overcome the inital struggle.
+   When there's a new word in every sentence, no technology can help you overcome the initial struggle.
    If you are stuck and don't want to pause your immersion, let it go.
-   This won't be a big problem once you get more advanced, but for the time being decide to mine no more than 10-30 cards a day, for example.
+   This won't be a big problem once you get more advanced, but for the time being, decide to mine no more than 10-30 cards a day, for example.